-- 5.45 An authorised undertaking may use a simplified calculation for a specific sub-module or risk module where the nature, scale and complexity of the risks it faces justifies it. - 5.46 An authorised undertaking shall calibrate its simplified calculation in accordance with paragraphs 5.4 and 5.5.
+- 5.5.51 An authorised undertaking may use a simplified calculation for a specific risk sub-module or risk module where the nature, scale and complexity of the risks it faces justifies it and where it would be disproportionate to require an authorised undertaking to apply the standardised calculation. - 5.5.52 An authorised undertaking shall calibrate its simplified calculation in accordance with paragraphs 5.5.4 and 5.5.5.